nexmo-community/voice-api-web-socket-audio/README.md

-# Voice API Play Audio Into a Web Socket
+# Voice API Play Audio Into a WebSocket

 <img src="https://developer.nexmo.com/assets/images/Vonage_Nexmo.svg" height="48px" alt="Nexmo is now known as Vonage" />

-This project shows you how to play audio into a Voice API call via a websocket.
+This project shows you how to play audio into a Voice API call via a WebSocket.
 You can learn more about it in the [Tutorial](LINKHERE).

 ## Welcome to Vonage